amandabee/CUNY-data-skills/_posts/2015-03-23-advanced_gist.md

 If you want to get fancy, the instructions below will get you halfway down the road to use your private gist as a collaborative repository.
 Once you get through the process of adding an image, [let me know](https://github.com/amandabee/CUNY-data-skills/issues) and I'll add instructions for the next step.

 # Using Git to Manage a Gist

+And Mike Bostock has written a great rundown on how to add binary files (like images) to gists.
+[Read it](http://bost.ocks.org/mike/block/).
+But these steps will work.
 If you're using Windows, I don't have a good solution for you.
 That doesn't mean one doesn't exist, just that I haven't tried it.

 ## Step 1: Install git